Frequently Asked Questions

 Anyone who wishes can become a member of the LBHA.
 All it takes is a desire to help sustain this wonderful heritage breed!

 We have annual and lifetime memberships.
-Annual memberships cost $20 and must be renewed each year within the month you joined.
-Lifetime memberships cost $200 and never need to be renewed.
-You can fill out the online form and pay via check or PayPal.
+Annual memberships cost $40 and renew each year within the month you joined.

 ACTIVE MEMBER: Any person, family or corporation located in North America who owns and breeds Large Black Hogs is eligible to become an Active Member of LBHA.
 Active Members must be current in their membership (in good standing) to be eligible to vote and/or hold elective office, and/or to register Large Black Hogs with LBHA.